Investigating Prehistory: Stone Age & Bronze Age

 Scroll down for more information.

-If you would like a workshop as part of your day: Mondays and Wednesdays in term-time.
+If you would like a workshop as part of your day: Tuesdays and Fridays in term-time.

 If you don’t want to book a workshop, and want to be self-led in the galleries: We can typically accommodate you on a term-time date of your choice.
 Please still book with us so we can organise coat and bag storage, a lunch space, and greeting you on arrival.